 We all know in one way or another what AI is.
 There’s no need to get technical about how it works, but rather how it can help your business right now.
 Although it might not be the cheapest solution, it definitely is cost-effective.
 There are two important ways in which AI might help your business, although they are not the only ones.

 The first way is by helping your business automate key processes like customer service.
 Whether you currently have or not a way of helping customers out, AI is a solution that can help people with their needs, something especially relevant in this moment when many feel uncertain.

 The second way AI can help your business is by recommending products.
 We know that having fully stocked inventories right now is complicated due to various factors.
 Additionally, many companies are facing cash flow restrictions and cannot afford constant inventory replacements.
 That’s why suggesting alternatives to customers based on what you have is a good alternative.

 The Internet of Things (IoT) is something many people use but are not really aware of.
 It can be utilized for many things, and luckily it is compatible with retail.
 Thanks to IoT, you can create small networks to which users can connect directly from their mobile phones.

-This technology allows you to install in your brick and mortar store special beacons to which customers can connect.
+This technology allows you to install it in your brick-and-mortar store special beacons to which customers can connect.
 In other words, it enables you to create your own intranet.
 This lets you gather data on consumer preferences, which can consequently be used to refine your supply and sales processes.
-Our main takeaway of this is implementing loyalty programs for frequent buyers who for some reason can only buy their things in brick and mortar stores.
+Our main takeaway of this is implementing loyalty programs for frequent buyers who for some reason can only buy their things in brick-and-mortar stores.
 It can also help customers know where a product in their shopping lists is located in order to speed up the buying time and make room for other customers.
 Other interesting IoT applications can be found here.